RedisLabs/redislabs-docs/content/rv/quick-setup.md

-1. Please provide the required Deployment CIDR - this is an IPv4 subnet with /24 subnet mask, in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation), that you would like Redis Cloud Pro to use.
+1. Please provide the required Deployment CIDR - this is an IPv4 subnet with /24 subnet mask, in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation), that you would like Redis Cloud Pro to use for this subscription.
 For a standard deployment, you can specify 10.0.1.0/24.
 Later on, you will have to create a VPC peering link to your application, therefore, please make sure that the CIDR you provide does not conflict with your application VPC CIDR.